MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

 ![qqplot](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/qqplot.png)

+The quantile-quantile (stat_qq) plot is a graphical technique used for determining if two data sets come from populations with a common distribution (plot of the quantiles of the first data set against the quantiles of the second data set).
 Those points on the plot that look like outliers, correspond to genes whose expression levels are different between the ALL and AML groups.
 We will learn how to detect statistically significant differentially expressed genes in the next lecture.